UK publishes emergency bill to allow deportation plan to Rwanda

 The proposed legislation would also give courts the ability to ignore any injunction from the European Court of Human Rights to block flights.

-The publication of the law on Wednesday comes a day after British Home Secretary James Cleverly signed a new treaty during a visit to Rwanda’s capital, Kigali, to include commitments regarding the treatment of asylum seekers and other migrants sent there.

-UK Prime Minister Rishi Sunak said the proposed law would mean the plan would no longer be bogged down in the courts.
+Sunak has promoted the emergency law, saying it allowed the deportation plan to no longer be bogged down in the courts.

 “Our new landmark emergency legislation will control our borders, deter people taking perilous journeys across the channel [and] end the continuous legal challenges filling our courts,” he wrote on X, formerly Twitter.